vacp2p/research/remote_log/remote_log_spec.md

 Here the upper section indicates a list of ordered pairs, and the lower section contains the address for the next page chunk. `H1` is the native hash function, and `H2` is the one used by the CAS.
 The numbers corresponds to the messages.

+To indicate which CAS is used, a remote log SHOULD use a multiaddr.

 **Embedded data:**